Willie Calhoun Player Props: Yankees vs. Twins

 Twins Pitching Rankings (2022)

-- Twins pitchers combined to surrender 184 total home runs last year (1.1 per game).
+- Twins pitchers combined to allow 184 total home runs last year (1.1 per game).
 That ranked 21st in baseball.

-- Ryan (2-0) makes the start for the Twins, his third of the season.
+- Lopez gets the start for the Twins, his fourth of the season.
+He is 1-0 with a 1.35 ERA and 26 strikeouts in 20 2/3 innings pitched.

-- In his most recent appearance on Saturday, the right-hander tossed six innings against the Houston Astros, allowing four earned runs while surrendering three hits.
+- The righty's last appearance was on Tuesday against the Chicago White Sox, when he tossed 7 2/3 innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.